-Wayne Pacelle is the president and CEO of the Humane Society of the United States (HSUS), an extremist animal rights group that deceptively portrays itself as an animal welfare organization.
-Pacelle directs millions of dollars given to HSUS towards animal rights activism, launching attacks on farmers, hunters, circuses, meat-eating, and fur in the media, state legislatures, Congress, and the courtroom.
+Wayne Pacelle is the former president and CEO of the Humane Society of the United States (HSUS), an extremist animal rights group that deceptively portrays itself as an animal welfare organization.
+Pacelle directed millions of dollars given to HSUS towards animal rights activism, launching attacks on farmers, hunters, circuses, meat-eating, and fur in the media, state legislatures, Congress, and the courtroom.
 Pacelle’s goal is to advance the vegan agenda of animal “liberation” by engaging in massive fundraising campaigns to raise the money necessary for his expensive and destructive attacks.

 The New Haven, CT -bred Pacelle attended Yale University and graduated with a Bachelor’s degree in environmental studies and history in 1987.
 By the time he graduated, Pacelle was already a radical activist.
 He was a vegan by 19 and, as a 21-year-old Yale student, Pacelle was arrested and charged with a misdemeanor for harassing hunters.
 He told the Associated Press that he questioned the hunters for eating Thanksgiving dinner “with blood on [their] hands.”
 At Yale, he formed the Student Animal Rights Coalition and wrote to outspoken University of North Carolina professor Tom Regan, describing his personal shift to a vegan lifestyle after he realized eating meat was “speciesist.”
 Pacelle now euphemistically refers to his Yale years as promoting animal “protection” instead of PETA-like animal rights.